SFDO-Community/Summit-Events-App/docs/Prod-Install.md

-# Installing Summit Events App in Production, Sandbox or Dev Orgs
+# Installing or Upgrading Summit Events App in Production, Sandbox or Dev Orgs

 *Note: Summit Events is currently an unmanaged package, so installation needs to be done by a developer using the steps below*